The National Security Strategy and Americaโ€™s Evolving Global Role

-Education, Truth, and Human Rights in Post-War Bosnia and Herzegovina: A History of Parallel Truths
+Education, Truth, and Human Rights in Bosnia and Herzegovina: A History of Parallel Truths

 A European Army or a Strengthened EU Pillar within NATO: The Future of EU Defense ย ย